 Blend in Saturaid to enable the soil to hold onto more moisture; dry, dusty soil equals poor crop results.
-Bugs enjoy your crops as much as you do, when they appear zap them with Tui Insect Control for Fruit & Veges, a natural based insect spray that quickly sends them packing and allows you to eat crops knowing that no chemicals have been used.
+Bugs enjoy your crops as much as you do, when they appear spray with a suitable spray from your garden centre.
 Lay Quash to deal with these slime balls!

 Remove and dispose – of any diseased plant material.
 Don’t be tempted to compost this unless your compost really heats up enough to kill the diseases and spores.

 To keep it fresh and green, water deeply once a week, sprinkle Saturaid over light soils and add Tui Lawn Fertiliser if you haven’t already done so.
 Lift the height of mower blades too, this helps the lawn conserve moisture and look fresher for longer.